lamepic/constitution-chat/README.md

 > Commandline chatbot to learn about the constituition of ghana!

-This chatbot helps you learn about the constituion of ghana, it can answer any questions that relates to the 1996 constituition.
+This chatbot helps you learn about the constituion of ghana, it can answer any questions that relates to the 1996 constituition of Ghana.
+Have fun!.

 ![](header.png)